 Housing and Rental Operational Policy Framework - This document was developed to assists Chief and Council, Housing Departments or Housing Managers to establish housing policies that include policies on the collection of rent.
 The intended function of this document is to provide a convenient reference or as an advisory guide.

-Basic Home Maintenance Guide for Tenants in First Nations Communities - This manual will help you as a tenant to perform simple maintenance to fix problems before they become major, expensive issues to repair.
+Basic Home Maintenance Guide for Tenants in First Nations Communities (version française) - This manual will help you as a tenant to perform simple maintenance to fix problems before they become major, expensive issues to repair.
 Before performing simple maintenance, it is important to contact the Housing Department in your community.
 They may not want their tenants performing certain maintenance or may have a preferred way to approach maintenance.

 Teleinspections for First Nations Remote Communities - FNNBOA has developed teleinspections that uses electronic information and telecommunication technologies to support building code compliance.
 Under teleinspections the builders are to provide photographs and other information electronically for review by a certified First Nations Building Officer in another part of Canada.

 Alberta Building Code changes - The Alberta Building Code sets the requirements for the location of smoke alarms within dwelling units.
 Recent changes have been made to the new 2014 ABC.

 Manual for Elected Councillors Responsible for Housing in First Nations Communities - First Nations governments are formed by a Chief and Councillors who are responsible for making decisions on behalf of the First Nation and its members.
 The following manual developed by FNNBOA is to provide general information to Councillors responsible for housing.